JustSustainabilityDesign/JSD-website/_posts/2025-12-16-jsd-newsletter-2025.md

 In March 2025, a group of leading practitioners, policy experts, and researchers — including **Christoph Becker** — convened at Dagstuhl Leibniz Center for Informatics in Germany on invitation of the ACM to examine a pressing question: What is computing’s responsibility in the current climate crisis?
 The resulting **Dagstuhl Manifesto** is a wide-ranging call for a fundamental shift in how computational systems are designed, deployed, and governed.

 The Manifesto challenges the assumption that efficiency gains or technological optimism alone can offset the rapidly escalating environmental impacts of digital infrastructures.
 Instead, it argues for reorienting computing toward sufficiency, long-term durability, human rights, and planetary boundaries.
 It underscores the need for transparent environmental assessments, a stronger role for computing professionals in shaping digital policy, and a renewed commitment to climate-conscious education and practice.
-For those working at the intersection of technology, sustainability, and justice, this document offers an essential framework for the years ahead. [**Read the full text**.](https://doi.org/10.4230/DagMan.11.1.1)
+For those working at the intersection of technology, sustainability, and justice, this document offers an essential framework for the years ahead.
+[Read the full text.](https://doi.org/10.4230/DagMan.11.1.1)